purpleidea/mgmt/docs/language-guide.md

 If you don't build these properly, then you will cause a panic!
 Even empty lists have a type.

+### Is the `class` statement a singleton?

+Not really, but practically it can be used as such.
+The `class` statement is not a singleton since it can be called multiple times in different locations, and it can also be parameterized and called multiple times (with `include`) using different input parameters.
+The reason it can be used as such is that statement output (from multple classes) that is compatible (and usually identical) will be automatically collated and have the duplicates removed.
+In that way, you can assume that an unparameterized class is always a singleton, and that parameterized classes can often be singletons depending on their contents and if they are called in an identical way or not.
+In reality the de-duplication actually happens at the resource output level, so anything that produces multiple compatible resources is allowed.

+### Are recursive `class` definitions supported?

+Recursive class definitions where the contents of a `class` contain a self-referential `include`, either directly, or with indirection via any other number of classes is not supported.
+It's not clear if it ever will be in the future, unless we decide it's worth the extra complexity.
+The reason is that our FRP actually generates a static graph which doesn't change unless the code does.
+To support dynamic graphs would require our FRP to be a "higher-order" FRP, instead of the simpler "first-order" FRP that it is now.
+You might want to verify that I got the [nomenclature](https://github.com/gelisam/frp-zoo) correct.
+If it turns out that there's an important advantage to supporting a higher-order FRP in mgmt, then we can consider that in the future.

+I realized that recursion would require a static graph when I considered the structure required for a simple recursive class definition.
+If some "depth" value wasn't known statically by compile time, then there would be no way to know how large the graph would grow, and furthermore, the graph would need to change if that "depth" value changed.

 ### I don't like the mgmt language, is there an alternative?